-- Treatment to prevent TB in a single person aims to kill walled-up germs that are doing no damage right now but could break out years from now and become active.
+Treatment to prevent active TB from developing in a person with a latent tuberculosis infection (LTBI) aims to kill walled-up germs that are doing no damage right now but could break out (activate) years from now.

 Must Read Articles Related to Tuberculosis

 Pneumonia is an infection of the lungs.
 People with pneumonia usually complain about coughing, fever, shortness of breath, and chest pain.

 Chemical pneumonia is a type of lung irritation.
 Many substances can cause chemical pneumonia including liquids, gasses, dust, fumes, and lung aspiration.
 Sympt...learn more >>

 Chest X-ray is a common procedure ordered to diagnose certain diseases and conditions such as pneumonia, congestive heart failure, emphysema, lung masses or nod...learn more >>